Sarcopterygii: Characteristics

 Guiyu oneiros, the earliest-known bony fish, lived during the Late Silurian, 419 million years ago).
 It has the combination of both ray-finned and lobe-finned features, although analysis of the totality of its features places it closer to lobe-finned fish.

 Early lobe-finned fishes are bony fish with fleshy, lobed, paired fins, which are joined to the body by a single bone.
-The fins of lobe-finned fishes differ from those of all other fish in that each is borne on a fleshy, lobelike, scaly stalk extending from the body that resembles a limb bud.
+The fins of lobe-finned fishes differ from those of all other fish groups in that each is borne on a fleshy, lobelike, scaly stalk extending from the body that resembles a limb bud.
 The scales of sarcopterygians are true scaloids, consisting of lamellar bone surrounded by layers of vascular bone, cosmine (similar to dentin), and external keratin.
-The physical structure of tetrapodomorphs, fish bearing resemblance to tetrapods, provides valuable insights into the evolutionary shift from aquatic to terrestrial existence.
+The physical structure of tetrapodomorphs, which bear a resemblance to tetrapods, provides valuable insights into the evolutionary shift from aquatic to terrestrial existence.
 Pectoral and pelvic fins have articulations resembling those of tetrapod limbs.
 The first tetrapod land vertebrates, basal amphibian organisms, possessed legs derived from these fins.
 Sarcopterygians also possess two dorsal fins with separate bases, as opposed to the single dorsal fin in ray-finned fish.
 The braincase of sarcopterygians primitively has a hinge line, but this is lost in tetrapods and lungfish.
 Early sarcopterygians commonly exhibit a symmetrical tail, while all sarcopterygians possess teeth that are coated with genuine enamel.

 Tristichopterid Hyneria reached length up to 3.5 m.

 Most species of lobe-finned fishes are extinct.
-The largest known lobe-finned fish was Rhizodus hibberti from the Carboniferous period of Scotland which may have exceeded 7 meters in length.
+The largest known lobe-finned fish was Rhizodus hibberti from the Carboniferous period of Great Britain which reached up to 6 meters in length.
 Among the two groups of living species, the coelacanths and the lungfishes, the largest species is the West Indian Ocean coelacanth, reaching 2 m in length and weighing up 110 kg.
 The largest lungfish is the marbled lungfish which can reach 2 m (6.6 ft) in length and weigh up to 50 kg.